amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   to the initial increment) is above this value, the solver is terminated.
   Default is 1e+10.

+* `"diverged residual tolerance`" [double] defines another way to identify divergence of the solver.
+If the relative L2 norm of the residual (with respect to the initial residual) is above this value, the solver is terminated.
+  Default is 1e+10.

 * `"max du growth factor`" [double] allows the solver to identify divergence pattern on earlier iterations.
 If the maximum norm of the solution increment changes drastically on two consecutive iterations, the solver is terminated.